athishsreeram/dreamworks-src/exampleSite/content/pricing/_index.md

 call_to_action:
   enable : true
-  title : "Need a larger plan?"
+  title : "Have a larger plan?"
   image : "images/cta.svg"
-  content : "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Consequat tristique eget amet, tempus eu at consecttur."
+  content : "No problem we can help"
   button:
     enable : true
     label : "Contact Us"